Azure/helm-elasticstack/README.md

 The command will install an Elasticsearch cluster in the `elk` namespace using the `acs` environment variables.

-## Kibana and Logstash
+### Kibana and Logstash

 You can install now the [kibana-logstash](charts/kibana-logstash) chart using the `deploy.sh` script available in the chart.
 Check the [README](charts/kibana-logstash/README.md) file for more details.

 ```console
 ./deploy.sh -n elk -d <DOMAIN> -v <KEYVAULT_NAME>
 ```

-> Note that you have to replace the `DOMAIN` with your Kibana DNS domain and the `KEYVAULT_NAME` with your Azure Key Vault name.
+> Note to replace the `DOMAIN` with the Kibana DNS domain and the `KEYVAULT_NAME` with the Azure Key Vault name.

-This command will install Kibana and Logstash in the `elk` namespace using the `acs` environment variables.
-If everything works well, you should see the following output:
+This command installs Kibana and Logstash in the `elk` namespace using the `acs` environment variables.
+If everything works well, the following output should be shown:

 ```console
 Checking az command